GrammaTech/grammatech.github.io/prj/gtirb-vscode.md

     Read, navigate, and (re)write GTIRB files through VSCode.
 ---

-The GTIRB VSCode extension allows VSCode to open a [GTIRB][] file displaying an assembly file listing of the file's contents.
-When used in combination with GrammaTech's [DDisasm][] disassembler, the GTIRB VSCode extension provides a reverse engineering UI with unparalleled accuracy.

-The VSCode UI is available as open-source software.
-View the repository at [github.com/grammatech/gtirb-vscode].
+The GTIRB VSCode extension allows VSCode to open a [GTIRB][] file, displaying an assembly listing of the contents.
+When combined with GrammaTech's [DDisasm][] disassembler, it provides a reverse engineering UI with unparalleled accuracy.
+It is available as open-source software at [github.com/grammatech/gtirb-vscode].

 [github.com/grammatech/gtirb-vscode]: https://github.com/grammatech/gtirb-vscode

-The VSCode UI provides the following features (all demonstrated in the video below):
+The VSCode UI provides the following features, demonstrated in the video below:

-- **Navigation:**

-    - **Address.** Jump to the listing line corresponding to a specified address

-    - **Definition.** Jump to a definition from any symbolic reference

-    - **Reference.** List, preview, and jump to the references of any symbol
+- **Navigation:** Jump to the listing line corresponding to a specified address.
+Jump to a definition from any symbolic reference.
+List, preview, and jump to the references of any symbol.

-- **Static Analysis.** Hovering over a line in the listing will bring up any AuxData associated that address in the binary.
+- **Static Analysis.** Hover over a line in the listing to bring up any AuxData associated with that address in the binary.
 This can contain arbitrary static analysis information, and will at least contain local data-flow information for GTIRB files produced by DDisasm.

 - **Decompilation.** Display the decompilation of a function by hovering over the function name.
 Only available when the backing GTIRB file has embedded decompilation information.

-- **Binary Rewriting.** Directly edit the assembly code listing through the VSCode UI, and then save the file in VSCode.
-When the edits are made, the GTIRB VSCode extension records the code blocks that were modified and saves their references to portions of the modified assembly file.
-Then when the file is saved, the GTIRB VSCode extension loops through every modified basic block and updates it in the backing GTIRB file using the [gtirb-rewriting][] API.
-After updating the GTIRB file, the [GTIRB-PPrinter][] is used to assemble and link a new modified binary reflecting the user's interactive edits.
+- **Binary Rewriting.** Directly edit the assembly code listing through the VSCode UI, and save the file in VSCode.
+The GTIRB VSCode extension records the code blocks that were modified and saves their references to portions of the modified assembly file.
+When the file is saved, the GTIRB VSCode extension loops through every modified basic block and updates it in the backing GTIRB file using the [gtirb-rewriting][] API.
+After updating the GTIRB file, the [GTIRB-PPrinter][] assembles and links a new binary reflecting the user's edits.

     <center>
     <div class="w3-hide-medium w3-hide-large">